Healthy Homes Assessment Heretaunga

 Home Assessments Heretaunga for Rental Properties

-There are numerous things to look over in an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are numerous concerns to check when conducting the home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
 There are a few examples:

 • Does the ceiling insulation require replenishment or replacement?

-The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy solutions ruling can be significant for landlords and property managers.
-For professional guidance, contact us today and book your rental property home evaluation.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of the tenancy solutions ruling can have a significant impact for property owners and landlords.
+For professional assistance, get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties